lucaspoffo/renet/README.md

 ## Usage

 Renet aims to have a simple API that is easy to integrate with any code base.
-Pool for new messages at the start of a frame with `update`.
+Poll for new messages at the start of a frame with `update`.
 Call `send_packets` from the transport layer to send packets to the client/server.

 ### Server